DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Then I went to Barcelona.

-I went for a tech conference, an Engine Protocol gathering of the highest order.
+I went for a tech conference, an Machine Protocol gathering of the highest order.
 But in the hours between sessions, I walked.
 And on those walks, my entire understanding of what a city could be—what a community could be—was shattered.

 My American brain, trained on spreadsheets and scalability, screamed "inefficiency."
 There were no vast parking lots.
 No six-lane arterial roads designed to move cars at maximum speed.
 No sprawling strip malls.
 Instead, the city was a dense, human-scaled tapestry of life.